DisCoTec/discotec.github.io/2019/coordination.md

 We welcome tool papers that describe technological artefacts, including innovative prototypes, for modelling, analysing, simulating or testing systems in the scope of the research topics of COORDINATION. **Submissions must include an extended abstract and a link to a demo video that previews the potential tool presentation at the conference.
 Both the abstract and the video will be decisive criteria in the selection process.** Authors of accepted contributions will be asked to produce a regular (full) paper to appear in the conference proceedings, which will be subject to a lightweight revision process.
 A dedicated special issue for accepted contributions is being planned.

-Interested authors can contact Omar Inverso <omar.inverso@gssi.infn.it> and Hugo Torres Vieira <hugotvieira@imtlucca.it> for details.
+Interested authors can contact Omar Inverso <omar.inverso@gssi.it> and Hugo Torres Vieira <hugotvieira@imtlucca.it> for details.

 ## Submissions